Misakihime21/Luna/README.md

 + basement door block while didn't talk to mom
 + window view
 + toilet
++ molding
 + darker demon eyes so it wouldn't be clear that it just a floating ball
 + settings:
 	+ sound
 	+ brightness
 	+ mouse
 	+ default button
++ commentary:
-+ commentary about medicine -- interactable
+	+ medicine -- interactable
+	+ interactive photo frame
+	+ commentary on a turned off light
+	+ a broken switch in parent's room
 + press E sign by trace fix -- tutorial

-- commentary on a broken switch in parent's room?
-- interactive photo frame

 - luna's hands asset change

 - ending scene - the rotating function
 - impove scary animations (table\plate)
+- bathroom screamer

 - a different background music when lights go of\changes when it works again
 - current objective in pause menu(connect to mode variable in Gamemode)

-- molding (плинтус)
-- light the house in the end
 - text vhs effect?